 - Digital products

 - Digital gift cards, etc.

-Along with the huge selection of products that you can sell in Shopify stores, there are also products that are prohibited to be sold.
-This list mainly includes different types of firearms and their certain parts.
-You find a specific list of such products on the official page.
+Along with the huge selection of products that you can sell in Shopify stores, there are also products that are prohibited from sale.
+This list mainly includes different types of firearms and certain related parts.
+You can find a specific list of such products on the official page.